 Everyone in Shaker Heights was talking about it that summer: how Isabelle, the last of the Richardson children, had finally gone around the bend and burned the house down…

 In Shaker Heights, a placid, progressive suburb of Cleveland, everything is meticulously planned – from the layout of the winding roads, to the colours of the houses, to the successful lives its residents will go on to lead.
 And no one embodies this spirit more than Elena Richardson, whose guiding principle is playing by the rules.
 Enter Mia Warren – an enigmatic artist and single mother- who arrives in this idyllic bubble with her teenage daughter Pearl, and rents a house from the Richardsons.
 Soon Mia and Pearl become more than just tenants: all four Richardson children are drawn to the mother-daughter pair.

 But Mia carries with her a mysterious past, and a disregard for the rules that threatens to upend this carefully ordered community.
 When old family friends attempt to adopt a Chinese-American baby, a custody battle erupts that dramatically divides the town – and puts Mia and Elena on opposing sides.
 Suspicious of Mia and her motives, Elena is determined to uncover the secrets in Mia’s past.
 But her obsession will come at an unexpected and devastating cost…

 One of the most popular books checked out from ICPL in the last year.
-Staff mentioned great character development and the build up of plot tension.
+The staff mentioned great character development and the build-up of plot tension.

-This character-riven novel set in an American suburb manages to cover themes of race, gender and class with a page-turning ferocity.
-Themes of art, mother-daughter relationships, the quest for perfection and nosy neighbours all come into play in a beautifully-written story that burns bright for readers.
+This character-riven novel set in an American suburb manages to cover themes of race, gender, and class with a page-turning ferocity.
+Themes of art, mother-daughter relationships, the quest for perfection, and nosy neighbors all come into play in a beautifully-written story that burns bright for readers.
 We love recommending this one!